-Are you ready for the BEST Vegan Chocolate Chip Pancakes that are perfect for two?!
-If so, I have you covered with these 10-ingredient whole wheat vegan pancakes that also happen to be refined sugar-free.
-No dairy & no eggs are needed to make the most fluffy homemade chocolate chip pancakes!
+Are you ready for the BEST small-batch Vegan Chocolate Chip Pancakes?!
+If so, I have you covered with these 10-ingredient one-bowl eggless chocolate chip pancakes that also happen to be refined sugar-free & dairy-free too!

 While I may not have grown up in a family of chefs, one thing we absolutely did right was chocolate chip pancakes on the weekend.
 When I think of my childhood, I will always remember waking up on Sundays and begging my Dad to make us pancakes.

-Luckily, making vegan pancakes from scratch can happen in one bowl!
-The first step is to make the vegan buttermilk.
-This involves mixing a plant-based milk with apple cider vinegar and letting it sit for 5-10 minutes.
+The first step is to make vegan buttermilk.
+This involves mixing plant-based milk with apple cider vinegar and letting it sit for 5-10 minutes.
 This process allows the milk to thicken and curdle and ultimately gives these vegan buttermilk pancakes the BEST flavor.

 After the wet ingredients are mixed together, sift in the dry ingredients (flour, cornstarch, baking powder, baking soda, and salt)